Innovation and precision are our top priority

 AREVA NP as an original equipment manufacturer (OEM) has delivered around 330 steam generators to date.
 Our product range is very varied in terms of capacity, weight and the number of tubes: So our steam generators are suitable for any nuclear power plant design.

 If the tube bundles suffer from excessive corrosion, replacing the steam generator is often the most economic solution to restore or even increase the performance and to extend the lifetime of the nuclear power plant.

 We have installed more than 86 replacement steam generators since 1998.
 In the US, AREVA won half of all steam generator replacement projects.
 We also provide design and licensing support for steam generator startup all over the world.

 Vessels and supports

-The most important auxiliary components that contribute to the safety of nuclear power plants include: accumulators, boron injection vessels, supports for horizontal and vertical steam generators, pumps and the reactor pressure vessel (RPV), lifting beams for the RPV head and RPV internals, the RPV support ring and deflection protectors at main coolant lines etc.
+The most important auxiliary components that contribute to the safety of nuclear power plants are accumulators, boron injection vessels, supports for horizontal and vertical steam generators, pumps and the reactor pressure vessel (RPV), lifting beams for the RPV head and the RPV internals, the RPV support ring and deflection protectors at main coolant lines etc.

-AREVA manufactures each of these components:
+AREVA NP manufactures each of these components:

-- In compliance with international and national standards and guidelines, using state-of-the-art machining, welding and assembly processes
+- in compliance with international and national standards and guidelines, using state-of-the-art machining, welding and assembly processes

-- And subjected to stringent pressure tests and/or stress tests in the factory prior to being installed in the power plant.
+- subjected to stringent pressure tests and/or stress tests in the factory prior to being installed in the power plant.

 Steam generator heating rod supports